en9apr/sphinx/_build/html/_sources/python.txt

 Python Quick Reference
 ======================

 Python is a high-level open-source language.
-This page is written with the **use** of Python in mind, as opposed to computer science definitions.
+This page is written with the **use** of Python in mind, as opposed to computer science definitions. iPython is used here because it means the print statement can be avoided and the output is automatically computed by the iPython interpreter.

 Modules
 =======